powerpak/pathospot-compare/README-database.md

 [adt]: https://en.wikipedia.org/wiki/Admission,_discharge,_and_transfer_system
 [enc]: https://www.hl7.org/fhir/encounter-definitions.html

-This data is primarily used to build the [dendro-timeline](https://github.com/powerpak/pathospot-visualize#dendro-timelinephp) visualization.
+This data is primarily used to build the [dendro-timeline](https://github.com/powerpak/pathospot-visualize#dendro-timelinephp) visualization. _Note that this table is entirely optional, and if it contains no rows, then the timelines will simply appear blank._

 This table should include the following fields: